adamrduffy/complicated-questions-simple-answers/README.md

 It can be thought of as a "class constructor".

 http://stackoverflow.com/a/2943575

-## What are the similarities and difference between ArrayList and LinkedList?
-Both implement the Java List interface.
-ArrayList is implemented using resizable arrays.
-LinkedList is implemented using a doubly linked list.

-For bonus points ask if they know the Big O for each:
-ArrayList is O(1) for get, typically O(1) for addition but could be O(n) if the array has to be resized, O(n) for deletion.
-LinkedList is O(n) for get, O(1) for addition and O(n) for deletion.

-## What are the similarities and difference between HashMap and TreeMap?
-Both implement the Java Map interface.
-Both do not support duplicate keys.
-TreeMap is used when the entries need to be sorted.
-HashMap when ordering is not important.
-HashMap uses hashCode method on the key to find the location of the value.
-TreeMap uses red-black tree, i.e. a self-balancing binary search tree.

-For bonus points ask if they know the Big O for each:
-HashMap is O(1) for get, TreeMap is O(log n) for get.

 ## When would you use the transient keyword?
 Transient modifier tells the Java object serialization to exclude the field when serializing an instance of the class